 You can then select between Casual (5 minutes), Regular (10 minutes), Serious (15 minutes), and Intense (20 minutes).
 You can decide your daily goals and free time.

 That’s all.
 It will just take a few minutes to finish the onboarding process.
 Then, finally, you can start studying and practicing game-like bite-size tasks.

 Can one learn Korean with Duolingo?

 There are three categories of Korean vocabulary.

-In Sino Korean, Chinese terminology is used.
-But, to your surprise, Sino-Korean origin makes up 60% of present Koreans.
+In Sino-Korean, Chinese terminology is used.
+But, to your surprise, Sino-Korean origin make up 60% of present Koreans.

 It’s simple to tell which words are Native Korean and which are Sino-Korean while reading a combined Hanja and Hangul alphabet.

 A handful of borrowed words are also found in the Korean language.
 And most of them are now English-derived.